When to Talk to Your Provider About the Relationship between Long COVID and ME/CFS

 By Bobbi Ausubel and Jessie Brown-Clark

-Some patients with this “new” condition may, in fact, be experiencing a disease that is already recognized, but not widely understood: Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).
+Some patients with this condition may be experiencing a disease that is already recognized but not widely understood: Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).
 ME/CFS is one of several post-viral conditions with symptoms that are consistent with those reported by long COVID-19 patients.
-Several scholars are exploring the relationship between COVID-19 and ME/CFS, as much of what learn about long COVID could inform care for people with ME/CFS, and vice versa.[2]
+Several scholars are exploring the relationship between COVID-19 and ME/CFS, as much of what we learn about long COVID could inform care for people with ME/CFS and vice versa [2,8].
+In July of 2021, Long COVID was added to the Americans with Disabilities Act as a recognized condition that could result in a disability.

 ME/CFS is a debilitating, multi-system chronic disease.
 Key symptoms can include profound fatigue, cognitive impairment, sleep disorders, autonomic dysfunction (characterized by dizziness upon standing, among other symptoms), chronic pain, and symptoms that are often exacerbated by exertion.
-One of the hallmarks of ME/CFS is “post-exertional malaise” (PEM): the exacerbation of fatigue, discomfort, and other symptoms after a person exerts her or himself.
+One of the hallmarks of ME/CFS is “post-exertional malaise” (PEM), the exacerbation of fatigue, discomfort, and other symptoms after a person exerts her or himself.
 With PEM, even normal activities or mild exertion results in deteriorating physical and mental stamina and worsening of other symptoms.
-PEM can sometimes occur immediately post-exertion, but is generally delayed for 24 or more hours.
+PEM can sometimes occur immediately post-exertion but is generally delayed for 24 hours or more.

 If you have had COVID-19 and are experiencing symptoms of long COVID-19 or ME/CFS (including PEM), you can assess whether to talk to a provider using this checklist, which is based on criteria from the Institute of Medicine report, Beyond Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Redefining an Illness:[6]

-- Do your symptoms get worse when you are standing or sitting upright and improve when you are lying down?
+• Do your symptoms worsen when you are standing or sitting upright and improve when lying down?

 When you are ready to make an appointment with a health care provider, these steps can help you start the conversation and make the most of your visit:

-- Focus on the most problematic symptoms first, specifically the experiences that are hindering your quality of life the most.
-Write down these symptoms and your questions and bring with you to the appointment as a guide for the conversation.
+• Focus on the most problematic symptoms first, specifically the experiences hindering your quality of life.
+Write down these symptoms and your questions and bring them to the appointment as a guide for the conversation.

-- Give specific examples when describing your symptoms.
-Try to describe a specific type of activity that is impacted by your symptom and how often it happens.
-This will help your provider to understand the symptom and its significance in your life, and to identify potential treatments.
+• Give specific examples when describing your symptoms.
+Describe a specific type of activity impacted by your symptoms and how often it happens.
+This will help your provider understand the symptoms and their significance in your life and identify potential treatments.

-- Ask questions.
-Be sure you understand the purpose and side effects of any recommended prescriptions or supplements, in particular.
+• Ask questions.
+Ensure you understand the purpose and side effects of any recommended prescriptions or supplements.

-- Take notes during the appointment.
-It’s is very easy to forget the information and advice, so you may want to bring someone with you to help take notes.
+• Take notes during the appointment.
+It is very easy to forget the information and advice, so you may want to bring someone to help take notes or ask if you can use your phone to record the appointment.

-- If you feel that your concerns are not being addressed or that the provider is dismissive of your symptoms, remember that you are your own best advocate for your health.
-Never be afraid to find a new provider if you don’t feel that you are being listened to.
-We know that women, particularly women of color, often face difficulty getting providers to take their symptoms seriously, so this is an extremely important point.
+• If you feel that your concerns are not being addressed or that the provider is dismissive of your symptoms, remember that you are your best advocate for your health.
+Never be afraid to find a new provider if you don’t feel you are being listened to.
+We know that women, particularly women of color, often face difficulty getting providers to take their symptoms seriously, so this is a critical point.

 While the Food and Drug Administration has not approved any treatments for ME/CFS, there is hope.
-The degree to which your life is impacted by ME/CFS depends on a number of things, including the severity of your disease.
-Individuals with ME/CFS learn over time what works best for them and many rely on the robust community of patients and advocates that share resources, information, and support.
+The degree to which your life is impacted by ME/CFS depends on many things, including the severity of your disease.
+Individuals with ME/CFS learn over time what works best for them, and many rely on the robust community of patients and advocates who share resources, information, and support.

 Some useful resources are:

-Bobbi Ausubel is a longtime advocate for ME and currently facilitating ‘Writing From Our ME Lives,’ a writing group for people with ME.
-Jessie Brown-Clark, the Engagement Coordinator at the Solve ME/CFS Initiative (Solve M.E.) is passionate about working with ME/CFS advocates to make this disease widely understood, diagnosable, and treatable.
+Bobbi Ausubel is a longtime advocate for ME and is facilitating ‘Writing From Our ME Lives,’ a writing group for people with ME.
+Jessie Brown-Clark, the Engagement Coordinator at the Solve ME/CFS Initiative (Solve M.E.), is passionate about working with ME/CFS advocates to make this disease widely understood, diagnosable, and treatable.

 [1] Retrieved from American Medical Association: https://www.ama-assn.org/delivering-care/public-health/dr-fauci-offers-2021-forecast-covid-19-vaccines-treatments